As much as I’d love to say I took the easy path to all of this personal growth, knowing my self-worth stuff, unfortunately, that wasn’t the case.

 What do I mean by old scripts?

-I’m talking about hurts from childhood, words said in anger, breakups with people long gone out of your life, negative things someone told you that stuck in your head that you now repeat to yourself.
+I’m talking about hurts from childhood, words said in anger, breakups with people long gone from your life, and negative things someone told you that stuck in your head that you now repeat to yourself.

 Often these old scripts in our minds, run over and over again on a loop from hell.